-In 2018 Bosch commissioned another custom typeface, this time a script font which was to simulate the handwriting of company founder Robert Bosch.
-Julia’s previous experience with transforming historical personalities’ handwritten texts into digital fonts made her predestinated for this job.
+In 2018 Bosch GmbH commissioned a custom script font which was to simulate the handwriting of company founder Robert Bosch.
+Julia's previous experience with transforming historical personalities’ handwritten texts into digital fonts made her predestinated for this task.

 The task was tricky, not because Robert Bosch’s handwriting is too technical looking or boring.
 In fact it is quite a masterly flowing script.
 But Robert Bosch usually wrote in German Kurrent, a writing style popular only till the 1930ies, and hardly any German – let alone other nationals – can read it today.
 So to begin the project, research had to be done at the Bosch Archive: Did any written material exist where Bosch wrote in Latin script?
 Were the Kurrent letterforms sometimes clear enough so they could be used as sources for Latin characters?
 Examples of both could be found, and in the end there was sufficient material to start the actual design work.